devjgm/papers/cpp_civil_time.md

 library, leaving only complicated libraries that programmers struggle to understand and use correctly.

-This was the state of the world at Google for many years.
 A few years ago we set out to fix these problems within Google by:

 * Defining a simple mental model that will help programmers reason about arbitrarily complex situations involving time, time zones, DST, etc.
-* Producing a simple library (actually, two) that implements the mental model.
+* Producing a simple library (or two) that implements the mental model.

 This paper describes the *civil time* library that has been widely used within Google for a couple years.
 Our goal with this paper is to inform the C++